MushroomObserver/mo-mobile/UPDATING.md

 After you apply all the recommend diffs, run through the "Ensure You Can Do a Clean Build" process above.

+If you have build issues, you may need to update some specific JS package.
+E.g.,

+  % npm uninstall react-native-reanimated
+  % npm install react-native-reanimated

 Be sure you add any new files to git.

+## Update all NPM packages

+This may be something you need to do as part of the React Native upgrade, but if not the final phase is to run:

+  % npm update

+On MacOS, you should also do:

+  % cd ios
+  % pod update

+After doing this you want to again run through the "Ensure You Can Do a Clean Build" process.